-The largest significant direct effect on the level of care required after three years was the level of 「bedridden status」 three years prior, with a standardized estimate of 0.39.
-The "three health factors" followed the next factor at -0.32.
-The direct effect of the "Lifestyle and Diet score" was relatively small at -0.07, while the direct effect from "Socioeconomic Status" was -0.03, and the direct effect from "Physicians and/or Dentists" and 「Treated Diseases」 was less than 0.01.
+The most considerable significant direct effect on the level of 「Bedridden Status」was the level of 「Bedridden Status」 three years prior, with a standardized direct effect of 0.39.
+Similarly, the estimate of the "Three Health Factors" direct effect on 「Bedridden Status」 was -0.32, the second most significant effect.
+The direct effect of the "Lifestyle and Diet score" was relatively small at -0.07, while the direct effect from "Socioeconomic Status" was -0.03, and the direct effect from 「Physicians and/or Dentists」　 and 「Treated Diseases」 was less than 0.01(Table 4).

-The combined direct and indirect effects on 「Bedridden Status」 were analyzed, with the "Three Health Status" showing the most significant impact at -0.73.
+The combined direct and indirect effects as a total effect on 「Bedridden Status」 were analyzed, with the "Three Health Status" showing the most significant effect at -0.73.
 The next was followed by "Socioeconomic Status" at -0.19, "Lifestyle and Diet Scores" at -0.15, and 「Physician and/or Dentists」" at -0.06.
-In summary, both "Lifestyle and Diet Scores" and "Three Health Factors," based on the "Socioeconomic Status," collectively influenced the causal structure of 「Bedridden Status,」explaining 48% of the variance.
-This relationship is depicted in Figure 1.
+In summary, both "Lifestyle and Diet Scores" and "Three Health Factors," based on the "Socioeconomic Status," collectively influenced the causal structure of 「Bedridden Status,」The coefficient of determination for the level of 「Bedridden Status」care required was 48%.
+This relationship is depicted in Figure 2.

-3年前の要介護度と3年後の要介護度だけの解析では、3年後の要介護度の決定係数は、41%であった。よって、要介護度の85.4%(=0.41/0.48)は、3年前の要介護度から規定されることが示された。

-According to a simple analysis, the "Bedridden Status" level significantly affects the "Bedridden Status" three years later.
-The coefficient of determination for "Bedridden Status" after three years is 41%, indicating that 85.4% (0.41/0.48) of the "Bedridden Status" can be attributed solely to the "Bedridden Status" three years ago.
+A pass analysis of the relationship between the two 「Bedridden Status」 over three years showed that the coefficient of determination of the level of care required after three years was 41%.
+Therefore, it was estimated that 85.4% (0.41/0.48) of the level of care required was determined only by the level of care needed three years ago.

-4)「医師・歯科医師」と三年後の「要介護度」との因果構造

-「社会経済的要因」が「医師・歯科医師」に及ぼす直接的な影響を示す推定値は0.21であった。つまり、社会経済的要因が恵まれているほど、かかりつけ歯科医師のみを選択することが示された。但し、「医師・歯科医師」の決定係数は5%と小さかった。 このように、かかりつけ医や歯科医師4群を決定づける規定要因の95%は不明のままです。「医師・歯科医師」が「要介護度」を抑制する効果は、社会経済要因の31.6%(=-0.06/-0.19)であった。

-「医師・歯科医師」から「治療対象疾患数」への直接的効果は-0.16であった。医師よりも歯科医師のみを選択することで、治療対象疾患数を抑制させる可能性が示された。

-4) Causal Structure of the 「Physician and or Dentist 」and 「Bedridden Status」
+4)Causal Structure of the 「Physician and or Dentist 」and 「Bedridden Status」

-The study found that "Socioeconomic Status" directly impacts 0.21 on access to a "Physician and/or Dentist."
-However, the coefficient of determination for "Physician and/or Dentist" was tiny, at only 5%, indicating that 95% of the determination still needs to be identified.
+The study revealed that "Socioeconomic Status" directly impacts 0.21 on access to a 「Physician and/or Dentist.」 However, the coefficient of determination for 「Physician and/or Dentist」 was only 4%, indicating that 96% of the determination still needs to be identified.

-The study also discovered that individuals who exclusively visited a family dentist had favorable health status based on the advisable their "Socioeconomic Status."
-Additionally, the direct impact of "Physician and/or Dentist" on "Three Health Factors" was calculated at 0.08.
-Lastly, the overall impact of "Physician and/or Dentist" on "Bedridden Status" was estimated to be 31.6%(=-0.06/-0.19) effect of the "Socioeconomic Factors."
+The study also found that individuals who exclusively visited a family dentist had a better health status based on their "Socioeconomic Status."
+Additionally, the direct impact of 「Physician and/or Dentist」 on "Three Health Factors" was calculated at 0.08.
+Lastly, the total impact of 「Physician and/or Dentist」 on 「Bedridden Status」 was estimated to be 31.6%(=0.06/0.19), comparing the total effect of “Socioeconomic Status” on the 「Bedridden Status」.

-5)「治療対象疾患」への因果構造

-「健康3要因」が「治療対象疾患」に及ぼす直接的な影響 は、-0.21「医師・歯科医師」からの直接効果は-0.16であった。但し、「治療対象疾患」の説明力は8%のみであった。

-5) Causal Structure to the 「Treated Diseases」
+5) Causal Structure of the 「Treated Diseases」on 「Bedridden Status」

-The direct effect of the "three health factors" on the "treated disease" is -0.21.
-However, the explanatory power of "treated disease" was only 8%.
+The direct effect of the "Three Health Factors" on the 「Treated Disease」 is -0.21.
+And then, the explanatory power of 「Treated Disease」 was only 8%.
+The direct effect on 「Bedridden Status」from the 「Treated Diseases」was as small as -0.05, and the explanatory power of 「Bedridden Status」 was infinitely zero.

-6)社会経済要因と各関連要因

-社会経済要因から各関連要因に対する直接効果をみた。”生活習慣と食得点”へは　0,41と最も大きな直接効果であった。つぎに、”健康三要因”へは0.16であり、「かかりつけ医師と歯科医師」への直接効果は0.21であった。「要介護度」への直接効果は-0.03と最も小さかったものの、総合効果は、0.27であり、全ての項目の中で2番目に大きな効果を示した。つまり「要介護度」への基盤としての役割が見られた。

-6) 6) Socio-economic factors and related factors
+6) “Socioeconomic Status” and Related Factors